 I think they turned out really cute and best of all, my son’s class loved them!
 I’m planning to give them to our neighbors as well with some homemade truffles instead of store bought candy.
 Who doesn’t love treats at Christmas time?

-You can print out the free printable treat tags by clicking on the image below.
 I recommend printing on white card stock for the best durability on the tags, but you can also just print on regular paper.